-According to obtained data, university staff is suggested to be more flexible, express willingness to help, take responsibility for own mistakes and show willingness to solve the issues, improve patience and ability to communicate in English.
-In general, administrative staff member shall love the work he or she does.
-The majority of recommendations related to work performance are regarding the availability and responsiveness as a great number of respondents have indicated the lack of responding e-mails in a timely manner.
-Moreover, the lack of any response or ignorance of e-mails shall not be left without attention.
-To conclude, respondents have expressed the wish for more integration with local students and regular monitoring via e-mail to check if students are doing fine or some assistance is needed.
+According to data obtained, university staff is suggested to be more flexible, express willingness to help, take responsibility for own mistakes and show willingness to solve the issues, improve patience and ability to communicate in English.
+In general, administrative staff member shall "love the work he or she does".
+The majority of recommendations related to work performance are regarding the availability and responsiveness as a great number of respondents have indicated the lack of response to email in a timely manner.
+Moreover, lack of response to emails is perceived badly by students.
+Some respondents mentioned that they would appreciate more frequent monitoring/email communication by the administrative staff.